 The Inspiration Behind the Unit

-I love teaching literature because I love ideas.
+I love Khalid Hosseini's The Kite Runner because it reminds me why I love teaching: It stimulates the flow of ideas.
 When I deconstruct a novel with my students I am amazed at how different each lesson can be based on the students within that particular class.

 - slide 2 of 2